GoogleChrome/web.dev/src/site/content/en/learn/accessibility/design-ux/index.md

 do you not like about it?
 How users interact with your design and their experience on your website and app can vary.

-That experience can change based on the time of day, the type of device used, if they've had enough sleep the night before, if they are unwell, if they’re using assistive technology, and so much more.
+That experience can change based on the time of day, the type of device used, if they've had enough sleep the night before, if they are unwell, if they're using assistive technology, and so much more.
 With close to eight billion people worldwide, the possibilities of how people use and experience your designs are limitless.

 ## Inclusive design